jusrob/docker-plexpy/README.md

-Docker container for a python program for monitoring and analyzing your Plex server usage.
+Docker container for the python program plexpy used to monitor and analyze your Plex server usage.

 The plexpy database and logs are stored in the /data volume.
 I mount that volume to my docker host.
 To start use the following command: